Are All ETLs Created Equal? 5 Questions Marketing and Sales Ops Needs to Ask About Data Integration

 Additionally, business analysts need to turn around complex data requests with speed, agility and accuracy.
 A tool with a variety of pre-built transformation tasks and templates helps jump-start data projects for fast and accurate results every time while automating recurring tasks.
 CDI-Free provides reusable mappings and templates plus incorporates proven integration techniques to automate your data pipelines.

-1. What is the real cost of operations?
+3. What is the real cost of operations?

 There are a variety of pricing and/or subscription models available across the cloud data integration vendor landscape.
 Some offer a short trial before locking users into a high-cost solution, whereas others raise the price after reaching a specific threshold, often as low as 500,000 rows of data.
-Complex pricing models aside, hidden costs can also come in the form of partner fees, the technology required for near-real-time data refresh and the DevOps resources need for basic tasks.
+Complex pricing models aside, hidden costs can also come in the form of partner fees, the technology required for near-real-time data refresh and the DevOps resources needed for basic tasks.
 Organizations also face a potential loss of stability and security as workloads increase.

 A quality data integration tool should require little installation, setup or DevOps time.
 It should also offer convenient, transparent payment options for upgrades.
 For example, CDI-Free has no cost or risk of unexpected expenses.
 If your workload exceeds 20M rows or crosses the 10-hour processing time limit per month, you can transit to the pay-as-you-go option with a single click, without the loss of data fidelity or stability.
 Informatica Cloud Data Integration-PayGo (CDI-PayGo) offers additional compliance support, award-winning customer support and processing of unlimited rows at a truly low cost.

-1. Does the tool provide marketing and sales ops independence from IT?
+4. Does the tool provide business users independence from IT?

-1. How seamlessly can the tool upgrade to more advanced versions?
+5. How seamlessly can the tool upgrade to more advanced versions?

 CDI-PayGo offers a transparent pay-as-you-go option along with a tool to estimate and predict future usage, so you are prepared for upcoming costs.
+The enterprise-grade cloud data integration (CDI) offers unprecedented scale with support for 300+ connectors, executing 54 trillion transactions, and an easy-to-understand / monitor usage-based pricing model.

 At the end of the day, data integration should simplify the entire data pipeline.
 This includes data loading and transformation for all marketing and sales use cases.
 At the same time, it needs to ensure data governance and compliance are never compromised.

 For more details on CDI-Free and PayGo benefits and features, download this datasheet.
-Or, you can get started with CDI-Free today.
+Or you can get started with CDI-Free today.